serraict/serra-frappe/work/doing.md

    **Solution**: Added platform support to the build.sh script to allow specifying the target platform.
 Updated the execution guide to include the --platform parameter when building the image.

+2. **ARM-based Mac Compatibility Issue**: On ARM-based Macs, building for linux/amd64 might be slow or problematic due to emulation, but building for linux/arm64 can cause deployment issues.

+   **Solution**: Added two options to the execution guide:
+   - Modify the .env file to specify the platform: `DOCKER_DEFAULT_PLATFORM=linux/arm64`
+   - Use Docker's platform flag in the deployment command: `DOCKER_DEFAULT_PLATFORM=linux/arm64 ./serra-frappe-deployment/scripts/deploy.sh ...`

 ## Progress

 1. ✅ Created a test directory structure